Plans for Rifle Animal Shelter unleashed, commissioners back project

 With a $500,000 matching grant from the Garfield County Board of County Commissioners, officials with the Rifle Animal Shelter are making a final push to get a new facility for pet owners and lost pets across the valley.

 Rifle Animal Shelter Executive Director Heather Mullen said with the matching grant from Garfield County the project has received around $1 million in funding.
-She said the project will still need around $2.2 million to be completed, which she hopes to get from donations from individuals and the municipalities the shelter serves.
+She said the project will need around $2.2 million total to be completed.
+She hopes to get the additional $1.1 million from donations from individuals and the municipalities the shelter serves.

 “When we started the animal control division around 15 to 16 years ago we hoped to find a facility on the east and west end of the county,” Garfield County Sheriff Lou Vallario said at Monday’s meeting.
 “The Rifle Animal Shelter fills the west end need for us.
 This shelter is the game in town that will do that for us.”